 init(): For instantiating the variables and setting up the game scene.

-load()/unload(): For initiating the asynchronous loading of external resources, and unloading of the scene.
+load()/unload(): For initiating the asynchronous loading and unloading of external resources.

 draw()/update(): For continuously displaying the game state and receiving player input, and implementing the game logic.